kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 due to COVID-19, I had the experience.
 There are great things about it, and there are some really yucky things about it.

-The great is that it is a lot easier to get work-life balance right.
+The great thing is that it is a lot easier to get work-life balance right.
 I have never had a big delta in the motivation/challenge between local and remote work.
 Local does seem to get you dragged into endless meetings, though that is more likely a challenge of scale for larger organizations than really a local/remote thing.

 The biggest drawback for me is the isolation.
-My nearest co-worker is Tokyo.
-I am isolated from everyone else time zone as well as spatially.
-When I worked for SitePen, we ended up with a few of us in London, which did mean it was easy once a week to meet up, let alone having a handful of people at least in the same timezone.
+My nearest co-worker is in Tokyo.
+I am isolated from everyone else's time zone as well as spatially.
+When I worked for SitePen, we ended up with a few of us in London, which did mean it was easy once a week to meet up, let alone having a handful of people at least in the same time zone.
 Coupled with extended lock-downs in Melbourne, life is just super isolated right now.
 It is hard to divest how much of it is the isolation of lock-downs versus isolation of remote working at the moment.

 ## The company